Top 10 Romanian Foods – Most Popular Dishes in Romania

 10. Salata De Boeuf (Beef Salad)

 No dinner party is complete without Beef Salad.
-This festive dish is really easy to make from ingredients “saved” from making a soup.
+This festive dish is really easy to make from ingredients “leftover” from making a soup.
 Along with vegetables and meat cut into small cubes, the dish includes mayonnaise and is completed with pickles.

 Romanian food may not look very fancy but it’s very tasty and inviting.
 The recipes are being passed forward through generations without losing their identity or taste.
+If you like Romanian cuisine, you might also be interested in the following:

 - Most popular Romanian soups